NeslihanBozluolcay/pollen-garching-info-system-/README.md

 ![Show QR node](Screenshots/3.png)

-**a6 – Set Timeout to Current Time:** The step 'data.timeout = Time.now.to_i' stores the current timestamp (in seconds) and resets a timer at that point in the process.
-Later, the condition 'Time.now.to_i - data.timeout < 120' is used to calculate how much time has passed since that moment and determine whether the process should continue.
+**a6 – Set Timeout to Current Time:** The step `data.timeout = Time.now.to_i` stores the current timestamp (in seconds) and resets a timer at that point in the process.
+Later, the condition `Time.now.to_i - data.timeout < 120` is used to calculate how much time has passed since that moment and determine whether the process should continue.

 ![Show individual page node](Screenshots/4.png)